AlonEirew/event-relation-resources/definitions.md

 ## Event
-An event is any punctual, durational, or stative situation which happens or holds, and which results from a combination of four components such as: 1) an action component referring to what happens or holds; 2) a time slot which is responsible for anchoring the action in time ; 3) a location component which links the action component to a place/location; and 4) a participant component, which illustrates the “who” or “what” is involved in the action component.
+An event is a specific occurrence involving participants, and which results from a combination of four components such as: 1) an action component referring to what happens or holds; 2) a time slot which is responsible for anchoring the action in time ; 3) a location component which links the action component to a place/location; and 4) a participant component, which illustrates the “who” or “what” is involved in the action component.

 For example: I meet yesterday with John in Tel-Aviv.